-- 1. Students must be eligible for enrollment in ENG 111 without a co-requisite and MAT 171 without a co-requisite. - 2.
+- 1. Students must be eligible for enrollment in ENG 111 and MAT 171. - 2.
 The student's overall grade point average must meet or exceed 2.000.

 Step II: Eligible applicants will be invited to take the HESI admission assessment (A2) on annually established dates.
 Testing will be offered at Nash Community College and allowed once per calendar year.
 Test scores are valid for two years.
 The higher score will count towards admission.
 Students will be required to pay the cost to take the A2 at the time of scheduling.
 Picture ID is required at the testing site.
 Nash Community College will only accept A2 scores that are directly transferred from HESI.